 - It doesn’t change appearance when you apply pressure to the nail.

-- It appears on one or more places under your nail.
+- It appears in one or more places under your nail.

 Black lines on the nail can be the result of many conditions.

-Trauma is one of the most common causes of splinter hemorrhages.
-This can occur when something hurts your nail bed and bursts a blood vessel under your nail.
-You may also experience nail trauma without even realizing it, such as when you squeeze something very tightly.
+- Trauma: Trauma is one of the most common causes of splinter hemorrhages.
+This can occur when something hurts your nail bed and bursts a blood vessel under it.

 - nail fungus